- BFF Home

 1 Samuel 15:10-15

-1 Samuel 15:10-15 The Test: Differing Opinions is part 4/7 of the Living Commentary on 1 Samuel 15 which reveals God's view of what King Saul did in contrast to Saul's own perspective.
+1 Samuel 15:10-15 The Test: Differing Opinions is part 4/7 of The Bible Teacher's Commentary on 1 Samuel 15 which reveals God's view of what King Saul did in contrast to Saul's own perspective.

 “Then the word of the LORD came to Samuel, saying, 11 “I regret that I have made Saul king, for he has turned back from following Me, and has not carried out My commands.
 And Samuel was distressed and cried out to the LORD all night.
 12 And Samuel rose early in the morning to meet Saul; and it was told Samuel, saying, “Saul came to Carmel, and behold, he set up a monument for himself, then turned and proceeded on down to Gilgal.